 For instance, FreshBooks provides best accounting software for small and medium-sized businesses and, as a company in the financial industry, there are many categories that they could split their content into.
 These could span across accounting, insurance, estimates or expenses, and other aspects that they would like to educate their audience on.

-Under their invoicing category, for example, they have an excellent guide to writing winning invoice letters.
+Under their invoicing category, for example, they have an excellent guide to writing winning invoice letters and billing clients.
 This is really valuable content that can educate and engage their audience, as well as give them a reason to trust the company.

 On the left hand side of this piece of content, you can see the categories FreshBooks has chosen to divide its content into.
 If they were to use a DAM tool, they could set up the same categories in there to ensure they’re touching on every topic regularly.
 This is an approach you should certainly consider taking when it comes to creating and organizing your own website content.